Yelp/elastalert/chart/elastalert2/README.md

-# Elastalert 2 Helm Chart for Kubernetes
+# ElastAlert 2 Helm Chart for Kubernetes

-An Elastalert 2 helm chart is available in the jertel Helm repository, and can be installed into an existing Kubernetes cluster by following the instructions below.
+An ElastAlert 2 helm chart is available in the jertel Helm repository, and can be installed into an existing Kubernetes cluster by following the instructions below.

 ## Installing the Chart